Shewiiii/Ugoku-bot/README.md

 - Download stickers from LINE.
 - Download songs, albums or playlists from Deezer (with a Deezer or Spotify link).
-- Play songs in vc, with the **best possible audio quality (Opus 510kbps),** regardless the bitrate of the channel you are in.
+- Play songs in vc, with the **best possible audio quality**.
+  - Bypasses the channel's audio bitrate.
+  - Audio taken from lossless files, then converted to Opus 510kbps.
+- Play songs/videos in vc from Youtube, with standard audio quality.
 - Set default file format/bitrate (Available: FLAC, MP3 320 or MP3 128).

 ## To do: